mehulagg/gitlab/doc/user/group/saml_sso/index.md

 ### OneLogin setup notes

-The GitLab app listed in the OneLogin app catalog is for self-managed GitLab instances.
+OneLogin has a "GitLab (SaaS)" app, which is developed by OneLogin.
+If there are any issues, please reach out to OneLogin.

-For GitLab.com, use a generic SAML Test Connector such as the SAML Test Connector (Advanced).
+If you decide to use a generic SAML Test Connector such as the "SAML Test Connector (Advanced)", the following are the recommended settings.

 | GitLab Setting | OneLogin Field |
 |--------------|----------------|